-The clean technology company Blue World Technologies (merged with Danish Power Systems) has, together with partners at the Technical University of Denmark and the University of Chemistry and Technology in Prague, Czech Republic, achieved the best operating stability for high temperature polymer fuel cells seen so far.
+Our Danish members, the clean technology company Blue World Technologies (merged with Danish Power Systems) and Technical University of Denmark, in collaboration with the University of Chemistry and Technology in Prague, Czech Republic, have achieved the best operating stability for high temperature polymer fuel cells seen so far.

 – We are very proud and delighted these days, says CSO of Blue World Technologies Hans Aage Hjuler.
 The company, one of the world’s leading producers of fuel cells, has in collaboration with the department of Energy Conversion and Storage at the Technical University of Denmark (DTU) and the University of Chemistry and Technology in Prague, Czech Republic achieved the best results in the world so far regarding the degradation rate of high temperature polymer fuel cells (HTPEM).